Windsor, Ontario: Demographics

 Windsor attracts many immigrants from around the world.
-In 2016, in the city 27.7% of the population was foreign-born while in the metropolitan area, 22.9% of the population was foreign-born; this is the fourth-highest proportion for a Canadian metropolitan area.
-Visible minorities make up 25.7% of the population, making it the most diverse city in Ontario outside of the Greater Toronto Area.
+In 2016, in the city, 27.7% of the population was foreign-born, while in the metropolitan area, 22.9% was foreign-born; this is the fourth-highest proportion for a Canadian metropolitan area.
+Visible minorities makeup 25.7% of the population, making it the most diverse city in Ontario outside of the Greater Toronto Area.

 In 2016, Windsor's population was 48.8% male and 51.2% female.
-Children under 15 years of age accounted for 16.3% of the city population compared to 16.6% for Canada.
+Children under 15 accounted for 16.3% of the city population compared to 16.6% for Canada.
 Persons of age 65 years and over accounted for 17.6% of the population in Windsor compared to 16.9% for Canada.
 The median age in Windsor is 41.4 years compared to 41.2 years for Canada.

 Ethnicity

-Note: Totals greater than 100% due to multiple origin responses.

 Language

-The population of Windsor is primarily English-speaking, with 88.5% of residents having knowledge only of English and 8.8% of residents having knowledge of both English and French.
+The population of Windsor is primarily English-speaking, with 88.5% of residents knowing only English and 8.8% of residents knowing both English and French.

 Religion

 Crime

 Windsor has a low violent crime rate and one of the lowest murder rates in Canada.
 In 2017, the Crime Severity Index for the Windsor Metropolitan Area was 71.7, compared to the Canadian national rate of 72.9.
 Of the five safest communities in Canada, four of them are in the Windsor Metropolitan Area (Amherstburg, LaSalle, Tecumseh, and Lakeshore).
 Windsor has made national headlines for its lack of homicides.
 There were no homicides in the city for a 27-month period ending in November 2011.
-Since 2016, reports of sexual assaults, within Windsor, have increased by 20%, reports of robbery by 23%, reports of breaking and entering by 3% and reports of motor vehicle theft by 13%.
+Since 2016, reports of sexual assaults within Windsor, have increased by 20%, reports of robbery by 23%, reports of breaking and entering by 3% and reports of motor vehicle theft by 13%.